kuma35/thinking-forth-jp/sphinx/chapter5.rst

 Sometimes you’ll think of an adequate word for a definition, but it doesn’t feel quite right.
 It may be months later before you realize that you fell short of the mark.
-In the Roman numeral example in , there’s a word that handles the exception case: numbers that are one-less-than the next symbol’s value.
+In the Roman numeral example in Chapter Four, there’s a word that handles the exception case: numbers that are one-less-than the next symbol’s value.
 My first choice was 4-0R-9.
 That’s awkward, but it was much later that I thought of ALMOST.

 Most fig-Forth systems include the word VLIST, which lists the names of all the words in the current vocabulary.
 After many years someone